Hi there, welcome!

 Humans are nature – The more we grow apart from nature, the more we suffer.
 The more we ape nature, the more we come home to our rooted, expansive selves.

-Depth Seekers is for women like me, who know they have the agency to change things in their lives, & are now ready to change their re-enactments and repetitive cycles.
+Depth Seekers is for women like me, who know they have the agency to change things in their lives, & are now ready to change them.

 My vision & intention for this space is to serve as a learning & practice ground for all those women who are ready to go deeper in their inner-work journey – healing, understanding, growing, & evolving – despite the demands of their daily life.